jdlich/download-squarespace-images/README.md

 **Download Location**

-By default, images are downloaded into a coresponding directory for each post in `images/`.
+By default, images are downloaded into a corresponding directory for each post in `images/`.

 ### Windows